feoh/blindnotdumb/posts/hacking-wetware-antipatterns.md

 It can be difficult to zoom out and gain that perspective in the moment, but it's important to try and figure it out.
 Having solid support systems can be very helpful here, whether it's your spouse, a good friend, or even a therapist.
 Speaking of...

-Tech projects can be good too provided they're well and truly disconnected from the work that's burning you out and don't end up being a source of stress themselves!

 ### Get Help If You Need It